-I have to warn you at the outset that my understanding of evolution is essentially that of the intelligent layperson; my familiarity with the literature does not extend much beyond that available to the general public.
+I have to warn you at the outset that my understanding of evolution is essentially that of the layperson; my familiarity with the literature does not extend much beyond that available to the general public.
 But perhaps my technical deficiencies will be a source of encouragement for you and especially for those of you who already know far more than I on this topic.
-I hope to encourage a wider discussion of evolution and its implications for evaluation through this brief introduction.

 I would like in this talk to try to state my case as provocatively as I can.
 I'll begin by sketching briefly what an evolutionary perspective on evaluation might look like.
 This should help provide a feel for the argument I am making.
 Then I'll introduce several key topics in evolutionary thinking and discuss some of the practical implications they might have for how we think about evaluation.
-Throughout this talk, I will limit myself to the arena of program evaluation, although I certainly believe my remarks have applicability to other evaluation realms as well.
+Throughout this talk, I will limit myself to the arena of program evaluation, although these remarks almost certainly have applicability to other evaluation realms as well.